humanmade/altis-documentation/other-docs/guides/code-review/README.md

 ### What should I do if errors are found?

-Before a pull request can be merged, the ACR (altis-review) check MUST pass.
+Before a pull request can be merged, the altis-review check must pass.

 In general, the errors should be addressed, using the provided details in order to resolve the issue.
+The Altis Cloud team is happy to provide guidance on how to solve specific errors, or potential changes to your architecture to avoid these.

-In certain cases, the error may be a false positive or a result where the check does not possess the required logic to adequately evaluate the part of code.
+In rare cases, the error may be a false positive or a result where the check does not possess the required logic to adequately evaluate the part of code.
 If you are certain this is the case (such as for false positives), the error may be ignored, using the method below.

 ### Is there a way I can have lines ignored? {#ignore}